UA transgender policy hits home

 But in December 2016, a judge's order in the federal case in Texas blocked the department's Office for Civil Rights from enforcing a prohibition against discrimination on the basis of gender identity, the department's website states.

-Nate Hinkel, a UA System spokesman, said this month in an email that the UA System's position remains unchanged as "no rulings have been made and the outcome is still uncertain."
+Nate Hinkel, a UA System spokesman, said this month the UA System's position remains unchanged as "no rulings have been made and the outcome is still uncertain."

 Paul Castillo, an attorney with nonprofit advocacy group Lambda Legal, said the judge's order noted by Bobbitt is "certainly not controlling for the state of Arkansas."